Find My School Counselor

 - their ethnic, cultural, racial, sexual differences and special needs will be considered in their school counseling experience

-School counselors will address the academic, career and social emotional development of all students with the goal of ensuring that all students have access to and are prepared with the knowledge and skills to contribute at the highest level.
+School counselors will address the academic, career and social emotional development of all students with the goal of ensuring that all students are prepared with and have access to the knowledge and skills to contribute at the highest level.

 School counselors are available in all AACPS schools, elementary, middle and high.
 The AACPS School Counseling program is fully aligned with Maryland State Department of Education (MSDE) Guidelines and the ASCA National Framework, published by the American School Counselor Association.
 Services vary by level.

 Middle school counselors assist with transitioning new students, including advising parents and students on course selection and challenges related to early adolescents.
-They provide classroom lessons and small group interventions on topics such as conflict resolution and school success skills pertinent to middle school age young people.
+Basing their program solidly in Social Emotional Learning competencies, they provide classroom lessons and small group interventions on topics such as conflict resolution and school success skills pertinent to middle school age young people.
 They meet individually with students in need of additional support with interpersonal issues.
 Middle school counselors identify, track and provide assistance to students who are in danger of failing a subject, including organization, study skills and goal-setting lessons.
 As students prepare to transition to high school, there is a focus on college and career exploration that lays a foundation for post-high school planning.
+To find out more the role of middle school counselors, click here.

-The high school counselors support students and their parents/guardians as the navigate the college application process.
+The high school counselors support students and their parents/guardians as they navigate the college application process.
 All high school students have access to Naviance©, a web-based tool for helping students with college and career planning.
+To find out more about the role of high school counselors, click here.

 Contact information for school counselors is available on each school's homepage.
 Resources for parents are available here.